Pietro Bordino: Racing career

-Bordino returned to Sicily after the Great War for the twelfth Targa Florio in 1921.
+Bordino returned to Sicily after the Great War for the 12th Targa Florio in 1921.
 Driving a 3-litre Fiat 801 he retired on the second lap.
 Later in the year, he drove for Fiat in the first Italian Grand Prix, held near Brescia.
 Taking the lead from the start, he set the early pace, including the fastest lap of the race of over 150 mph, until forced to retired with a broken oil-pump.
-Ineligible for the new 2-litre formula coming in the next year, Bordino and his Fiat 801 were taken across the Atlantic to race in America.
-In six starts, at the beginning of the season, he won two short, sprint races on wooden-board ovals at Beverly Hills and Santa Rosa in California.
+Ineligible for the new 2-litre formula coming in the next year, Bordino and his Fiat 801 traveled across the Atlantic to race in America.
+Out of six starts at the beginning of the 1922 AAA Championship Car season, he won two short, sprint races on wooden-board ovals at the Beverly Hills and Cotati Speedways in California.

 In 1922, the new Italian racing circuit was opened at the Autodromo Nazionale di Monza.
 Bordino and Nazzaro completed the first test laps on July 28 in a Fiat 501, with construction completed in a remarkable 100 days.
 In September, Bordino won the inaugural race, for sports cars, in a Fiat.
 He won the Italian Voiturette Grand Prix in a Fiat 502 – a new 1.5-litre design using half the engine of the 801.
 For the second Italian Grand Prix, at Monza a few days later, despite heavy rain 100000 spectators turned out (arriving in almost 25% of Italy’s complete automobile fleet of 41000 cars at the time).
 Fiat had introduced their new 804 model for the 2-litre formula, and were the strong favourites on their home track.
 They had dominated the recent, blue riband French Grand Prix, won by Nazzaro.
 In that race the suspension of Bordino's Fiat had collapsed while he was leading, fortunately without significant injury.
 But an almost identical accident earlier in the race had killed Nazzaro's nephew.